siemens/mtda/docs/build.rst

 Applying external power
 ~~~~~~~~~~~~~~~~~~~~~~~

-The NanoPI NEO-LTS usually gets powered over its USB-OTG interface.
+The NanoPi NEO-LTS usually gets powered over its USB-OTG interface.
 Since we
 will attach this port to the Device Under Test, we need to apply external
 power instead.
 Re-purpose a USB cable and connect its red wire to #2 (5V IN)
 and its black wire to #6 (GND).

-Booting the NanoPI NEO-LTS
+Booting the NanoPi NEO-LTS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Insert the microSD card created above into the microSD card slot of your NanoPI NEO-LTS and connect the board to your network.
+Insert the microSD card created above into the microSD card slot of your NanoPi NEO-LTS and connect the board to your network.
 Attach a formatted USB stick to the USB-Host port.
 Lastly, get a microUSB cable, connect your system and the NEO together.
 The red LED of the NEO should light up as well as the LEDs from